RintarouTW/gatsby-markbook/README.md

 # Personal Markdown Book

 This is modified from gatsby-default-starter.
-Support some features I required for lots of my markdown files.
+Support some features I required for lots of my markdown key note files.

   - LaTeX (with KaTeX & gatsby-remark-mathjax, no server rendering thougth)
   - Graphviz (gatsby-transformer-graphviz)